+The SBP tensor abstraction in OneFlow facilitates the description of the search space of parallelization strategies for distributed training.
+These strategies can be adapted to different layers, with each operator having a unique distributed tensor state.
+Certain operations come with additional constraints on input split dimensions.

+\textbf{General SBP Layer.} With the help of AutoDDL, engineers can effectively implement parallelization strategies by constructing a sequence of computations and SBP tensor redistributions within the search space.
+AutoDDL then simulates the overhead associated with each SBP redistribution and identifies the optimal strategy that minimizes communication costs.
+Moreover, performance engineers have the flexibility to extend communication patterns beyond SBP, such as invent their own parallel implementations or incorporating existing patterns like the halo exchange techniques for CNNs~\cite{spatial}.
+For instance, if there exists a precise performance model for halo exchange, AutoDDL has the capability to recognize halo exchange as an implementation that has its input and output tensors in a SBP state.
+Subsequently, AutoDDL can seamlessly integrate halo exchange into its search space.

-Matrix multiplication (Matmul) is an essential operation in deep learning.
-Our SBP matrix multiplication algorithm follows: The input matrix $I$, weight matrix $W$, and the output matrix $O$ are all two-dimensional tensors.
-We can assume $p=p_0*p_1*p_2$ devices are available.
-For matrix multiplication $IW = O$, If the input matrix I has distribution (S0: $p_0$, B: $p_1$, S1: $p_2$) and the initialized weight matrix W has distribution (B: $p_0$, S1: $p_1$, S0: $p_2$).
-Then, the matrix multiplication is performed locally on each device.
-The resulting output matrix O will have an SBP distribution (S0: $p_0$, S1: $p_1$, P: $p_2$).
-Figure~\ref{fig:3d_matmul} shows the SBP Matmul with an actual example.
-Notice that if p1 and p2 are both 1, the algorithm is simply data parallelism.
+\textbf{Distributed Matrix Multiplication based on SBP.} Matrix multiplication (Matmul) is a fundamental operation in deep learning.
+Our SBP matrix multiplication algorithm can be described as follows: The input matrix $I$, weight matrix $W$, and the output matrix $O$ are all two-dimensional tensors.
+We assume that $p=p_0\times p_1\times p_2$ devices are available.
+For the matrix multiplication $IW = O$, if the input matrix $I$ (after the first redistribution in Figure~\ref{fig:3d_matmul}) has an SBP distribution of (S0: $p_0$, B: $p_1$, S1: $p_2$) and the initialized weight matrix $W$ has an SBP distribution of (B: $p_0$, S1: $p_1$, S0: $p_2$), then the partial results of the matrix multiplication is performed locally on each device (Local Matmul in Figure~\ref{fig:3d_matmul}).
+The output matrix $O$ will have an SBP distribution of (S0: $p_0$, S1: $p_1$, P: $p_2$).
+At last, a reduce-scatter operation is required to obtain the final results of the matrix multiplication.
+Figure~\ref{fig:3d_matmul} shows an example of the SBP Matmul with actual tensor distributions.
+Note that if both $p_1$ and $p_2$ are equal to 1, the algorithm reduces to data parallelism.

-The above computation assumes the SBP matrix multiplication has its input and output in the correct SBP distribution.
-However, data redistribution (explicit SBP layout changes that translate to proper collective communication patterns under the hood) is inevitable to chain different layers into a DNN.
-The combination happens automatically in AutoDDL and is explained in Section 4.3.